uwcirg/truenth-portal/README.rst

 Tox will also run the environment specified by the ``TOXENV`` environment variable, as configured in the TravisCI integration.

 Tox will pass any options after -- to the test runner, nose.
-To run tests only from a certain module (analgous the above nosetests invocation):
+To run tests only from a certain module (analogous the above nosetests invocation):

 .. code:: bash